jzangela/NATURE-PhD-SURVEY-2019/README.md

 # NATURE-PhD-SURVEY-2019
-This repo contains cleaned code used to generate estimates of international doctoral students typology with covariates and distal outcomes as reported in International graduate student satisfaction typology includes advisor relationship and bullying.
+This repo contains cleaned code used to generate estimates of international doctoral students typology with covariates and distal outcomes as reported in *International graduate student satisfaction typology includes advisor relationship and bullying*.
 Additional analysis and illustration are also included.

 This repo contains mainly six directories: